astronaut701/SPIDAM-ANCB/README.md

 By Christopher Broche, Austin Norman

 ## description

+Ensure you run pip install -r requirements.txt after cloning/unzipping the directory.

+Run the program by executing main.py

-foo (add something here later) takes an audio file and converts it to wav. can compute wav and mp3 files. shows a plot of whatever audio as RT60 value of low, mid, and high frequencies.
+Takes an audio file and converts it to wav, can compute wav and mp3 files, shows a plot of whatever audio as RT60 value of low, mid, and high frequencies.

 ### load audio file
 loads whatever audio file